yaahc/rustconf/error-handling-isnt-all-about-errors.md

 }
 ```

-Notes: Here is a simplified version of the error trait...
+Notes: Here is a simplified version of the error trait.
+Here you can see
+we've got two super traits, debug and display, which we must impl to
+implement the error trait.
+Then below that we have two functions, source and
+backtrace, both with default impls that we can override when needed.

+Next slide: Next lets look at a simple error

 ---

-## The Error Trait
+## The Error Trait - An Error

 ```rust [1-2|4|9|13]
 #[derive(Debug)]